Adamant-im/adamant-wallets/README.md

         }
       ]
     },
-    // Optional: Service health сheck information (If not filled here, information is retrieved from nodes.healthCheck) "healthCheck": {
+    // Optional: Service health check information (If not filled here, information is retrieved from nodes.healthCheck) "healthCheck": {
       "normalUpdateInterval": 210000, // Regular service status update interval in ms "crucialUpdateInterval": 30000, // Service status update interval when there are no active services, in ms